npstudio/npstudio.github.io/nppcdl.md

 Troubleshoot
 ===

-If you are experiencing problems with the newest server, please try the [legacy server]()
+If you are experiencing problems with the newest server, please try the [legacy server](https://drive.google.com/drive/folders/0BwzlyzWtfzcZTVdweEdoUTE2d2c)

+If the server failed to start, please try to [install MC VC++ 2008 Runtime](https://drive.google.com/drive/folders/0BwzlyzWtfzcZaENJSDBTUDJjZzg)